xNakero/oszczedzator3000/README.md

 User can delete only his/her expenses.

 ## Goal
 Goals are accessible only for the users that owns them.
-Users can get, post, put or delete their goals.
+Users can get, post, patch or delete their goals.
 User can get all of his/her goals or filter them.

 ### Data Transfer Objects
 #### Goal request with filters